aishoot/Concurrent_Speakers_Counter/README.md

 * 16bits, 16kHz, mono
 * 11440 Samples, 832.5 MB

-The format of json file is as follows:
+The annotation provides information about the speakers sex, their unique speaker_id, and vocal activity within the mixture recording in samples.
+The format of json file (3 speakers) is as follows:
 ```
 [
     {